 December 20, 1996: The “teen slasher” genre gets a hip revamping with director Wes Craven‘s surprise horror hit Scream.

-December 19, 1997: Director James Cameron‘s Titanic opens, going on to win 11 Academy Awards and pass Star Wars as the all-time box office champ.
+December 19, 1997: Director James Cameron’s Titanic, which will win 11 Academy Awards and pass Star Wars on the all-time box office list, debuts.

 December 19, 2001: The first book in J.R.R.
 Tolkien’s fantasy trilogy comes to the screen in Peter Jackson’s live-action epic The Lord of the Rings: The Fellowship of the Ring.

 December 18, 2009: James Cameron’s sci-fi saga Avatar opens and goes to top his own Titanic as the all-time box office champ.

 December 14, 2013: Oscar-winning actor Peter O’Toole (Lawrence of Arabia, My Favorite Year) dies at 81.